-The above diagram might be completed by associating "spirit" with a larger divine reality, "mind" with a large social reality, and "flesh" with a larger physical reality.
+This picture above summarizes this article's explanation of Jesus' view of the components of human life.
+The above diagram might be completed by associating "spirit" with a larger higher reality, the dimension of heaven or Platonic forms, "mind" with a larger social reality, the culture we live within, and "flesh" with a larger physical reality of material science.

 The Problem with Psyche as "Soul/Life"